Simumatik/smtk_draco/README.md

 Since we only require the parts of the Draco library used by the glTF extension, the Blender bridging library served as an excellent starting point that serves our need.

-Be aware that we leave no guarantees regarding the quality or reliability of the code in this repository.
-Use it at your own risk!

 Beside trying to fix any eventual issues with the current implementation, we may or may not add new functionality or improvements, either to the existing bridge code or by wrapping other parts of the Draco library to suit our needs.
+Use the Python package and the code at your own risk!

 ## Changes